SpindlySpider/sftp-cli/README.md

     auto complelte on cli
-    files transfer with existing metadata, such as creation data, modify date and what not
+    files transfer with existing metadata, such as creation data, modify date and what not get files to work which have spaces in them

 # cli commands
 (✅completed, ❌underconstruction )